hnyls2002/Mx-Compiler/doc/optimization-list.md

 ### IR optimization list
 #### function inlining

+just put the callee's body in the caller's body

+**As the call relationship may be cyclic, we need to set a bound on the size of code of the inlined function**

 #### copy propagation

 After mem2reg, there is no copy in the IR.
 Mem2reg pass actually does copy propagation.